dasayan05/dasayan05.github.io/_posts/blog-tut/2019-04-06-speeding-up-iostreams-in-c++.md

 sys     0m0.173s
 ```

 That's a decent performance boost over normal cin and cout!!!
 But this was expected.
+We have improved our timings to **0.122s**, **0.911s** and **8.865s**.
 Let's try scanf and printf which are often recommended as alternatives when cin and cout perform slow.

 ### Attempt 3: scanf and printf